dnmfarrell/berrybrew/doc/berrybrew.md

 Installs a single Perl version as seen in `berrybrew available`, and makes it available for use.

-#### module-import

-Usage: `berrybrew module-import [version]`

-Imports a previously exported list of modules from a different instance of Perl, and installs them all.

-#### module-export
+#### modules

-Usage: `berrybrew module-export`
+Usage: `berrybrew modules <command> [option]`

+Allows you the ability to export the currently installed module list from one instance of Perl for import and installation on a different instance of Perl.

+##### modules commands

-Exports a list of all modules installed on the current Perl instance.
+    export  Exports a list of all installed modules in the current Perl import  Imports a previously exported module list and installs them in the current perl

-Used for the `module-import` command.
+`import` command has an optional argument, which is the name of the instance of Perl that you've previously exported from.
+If no argument is sent in, we'll list the available exports you can choose to install from.

 #### off

 Usage:  `berrybrew off`